fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ### Noteworthy is optional
 Most days have a "noteworthy" section that lists a few relevant readings on the topic.
 These are optional!
 Most have some good ideas that I'll mention in the videos; others are there just for additional materials and extra credit opportunities.
 I hope you'll skim through any that seem interesting to you (and I hope you'll mention them in your posts so you can get credit for that work).

+### All non-linked reading assignments are in Zotero
+Remember that if there isn't a direct link to a reading, it's in our course Zotero library.
+Instructions are on the syllabus home page under `Readings and Books`.

 # Week 1

 ## Jun 7
-- Course Intro + Why Food Video
+- VIDEO: Course Intro, Syllabus Intro, and Why I like food
 - Warren Belasco, "Why study food?", from _Food: The Key Concepts_ (Oxford University Press, 2008): 1--13.
 Note the last couple pages are about eating meat (and seems a bit shaded against it, IMO).
 But Belasco misses a couple major points when talking about both the benefits and consequences of eating meat.
 On the quiz for today, plan to articulate what you think he is **not** addressing---but should---in that section.
 Hint: Does it have anything to do with his definition of "meat"?

-{% include alert.html class='warning' title='UNM Learn quiz' text="
+{% include alert.html class='warning' title='Syllabus quiz' text="
 This will cover the course into video, the syllabus, and the short Belasco reading.
 "%}